blakejs/awesomely/README.md

     -   🍴 Fork this repo!

 -   **Option 2**
-    -   👯 Clone this repo to your local machine using `https://github.com/joanaz/HireDot2.git`
+    -   👯 Clone this repo to your local machine using git clone.

 ### Step 2